 The Showcase

-The Explorer’s showcase provides quick buttons to test the some common calendar operations:
+The Explorer’s showcase provides quick buttons to test some common calendar operations:

 My Events Today — calls ListEvents with today’s date range.
 Shows all events with subject, times, location, and a Teams icon for online meetings.